Committee drafts recommendations to curb alcohol misuse on Tybee Island

 An alcohol ordinance workgroup — containing members nominated by the city council — came together to suggest the changes.
 It was formed after an alcohol ordinance failed late last year that would have temporarily restricted open containers south of 14th Street.

-In other words, they answered this question: “what alternative ideas can we come up with that aren’t as impactful that the citizens can live with?” said City Manager Shawm Gillen.
+In other words, they answered this question: “What alternative ideas can we come up with that aren’t as impactful that the citizens can live with?” said City Manager Shawn Gillen.

 Among other things, the draft suggests increasing pay for public safety personnel, investing in better camera technology, and creating safety checkpoints.